Nik Richie: Personal life

-Richie has been married twice.
-His first marriage, to Amanda Toney, took place in 2005 and ended in 2009.
-His second and current marriage is to actress and reality TV star Shayne Lamas.
+Richie's first marriage, to Amanda Toney, took place in 2005 and ended in 2009.

+Richie's second marriage was to actress and reality TV personality Shayne Lamas.
 The pair met during a vacation to Las Vegas and were married on April 18, 2010 at the Little White Wedding Chapel eight hours after they first met.
-They have two children: daughter Press, born November 11, 2011, and son Lyon, born via surrogate on July 4, 2015.
+They had two children: daughter Press, born November 11, 2011, and son Lyon, born via surrogate on July 4, 2015.
+They divorced in 2021.

 Richie was diagnosed with multiple sclerosis in 2015.

-On May 10, 2021 Nik and Shayne announced, via Instagram, that after 11 years of marriage they are getting a divorce.